 Ideally, you should have a second person at your counsel table (co-counsel, legal assistant, client, or trial consultant) to keep track of prospective jurors’ hand votes and responses.
 Absent that, simply explain to jurors that you will need a few seconds to note their responses.
 Jurors are typically quite willing to accommodate that need.

 In summary, it’s important to plan ahead for your jury selection process, particularly in breach of contract law.
 While it’s true that there needs to be some room for improvisation depending on the pool you’re questioning, you never want to go in without a solid outline of the questions you need answered.

 Now that you know how to prepare potential juror questions for you breach of contract cases using the Home Run Formula, you need to work to determine how best to present your breach of contract case evidence in a persuasive manner.

-To learn more methodology, language, and to see a few examples of these techniques in action, download our free guide: Persuading Jurors In Breach Of Contract Cases.
+To learn more methodology, language, and to see a few examples of these techniques in action, download our guide: Persuading Jurors In Breach Of Contract Cases.

 Dr. Karen Lisko, past President of the American Society of Trial Consultants, has observed the deliberations of hundreds of mock juries in the 22 years she has been helping attorneys develop case strategies.
 She has also conducted scores of post-trial interviews with actual jurors.

 Adapted from Proven Jury Arguments & Evidence, by Dr. Karen Lisko.